- Search The Registry

 A labor of Love!

 Augusta Braxton Baker, a Black librarian and storyteller, was born on this date in 1911.

 Born in Baltimore, Maryland, Braxton was the only child of parents who introduced her to the joys of reading at an early age.
 At age 16, she finished high school and enrolled at the University of Pittsburgh.
 She married at the end of her sophomore year, transferring to the New York College for Teachers in Albany, New York.
 Baker received a B.A.
 (1933) in education and a B.S.
 (1934) in library science from that college, moving to New York City soon after.

 Baker taught for a few years, but in 1937, she became a children's librarian at the 135th Street Branch (now the Countee Cullen Regional Branch) of the New York Public Library (NYPL).
 Appalled by the depiction of Black characters in the fiction available then to Black children, Baker amassed a collection of books that would provide inspiring Black role models that presented an accurate view of African American life to young people.
 This project started in 1939 and ended in the branch's James Weldon Johnson Memorial Collection.
 Baker's dedication to this cause helped produce the children's authors she was looking for and publishers eager to circulate them.

 In 1957, in "Books About Negro Life for Children," the bibliography of the collection was published; it contained hundreds of book titles.
 Baker discovered her gift for storytelling, an endeavor supported by the NYPL.
 In 1953, she was appointed "storytelling specialist," and two years later, "Talking Tree," the first of the four collections of stories by Baker, was published.
-A promotion in 1961 made Baker coordinator of children's services in all 82 branches of the NYPL.
+A promotion in 1961 made Baker the coordinator of children's services in all 82 branches of the NYPL.